Chapter 5

 In jazz: first you listen.
 Then you sit in and play the changes.
 Then you comp actively.
 Then you solo.

-No gatekeeping — you can always begin.
-No ceiling — there’s always more depth to explore.
-The forms accommodate novices without flattening the experience for experts.
-This is how knowledge transmits: through legitimate peripheral participation that deepens into full engagement.
+There is no gatekeeping and you can always begin.
+There is also no ceiling, and there is always more depth to explore.
+The forms accommodate novices without flattening the experience for experts, which is how knowledge transmits in these traditions: through legitimate peripheral participation that deepens into full engagement.

 6. Inner and Outer Are Bridged